-- To ensure that learning development needs are identified early and to encourage all staff to recognise pupils with SEN; - Advising and supporting teachers and classroom assistants in the assessment of children, and in the planning, monitoring and reviewing of their support to ensure inclusion; - To advise colleagues on differentiated learning in the classroom; - To monitor the progress of pupils requiring Learning Support or extending so that their needs can be identified or challenges set; - Ensuring that appropriate Individual Educational Plans are written, reviewed and updated in conjunction with parents, class teachers and specialist teachers (as well as outside agencies, if appropriate); - Ensuring appropriate records are kept for pupils with LS; - Liaising with external support agencies, parents and other professionals in conjunction with class teachers, with regard to children with LS; - Managing the 1:1 provision that is delivered by specialist teachers (maths and English); - To manage a range of resources to enable appropriate provision to be made for pupils with LS; - To communicate and discuss the needs of pupils with parents on a regular basis; - To provide INSET as required; - In conjunction with colleagues to identify pupils who are Gifted/Talented in a particular area and provide appropriately through liaising with the Gifted and Talented Co-ordinator.
+- To ensure that learning development needs are identified early and to encourage all staff to recognise pupils with SEND - Advising and supporting teachers and classroom assistants in the assessment of children, and in the planning, monitoring and reviewing of their support to ensure inclusion - To advise colleagues on differentiated learning in the classroom - To monitor the progress of pupils requiring Learning Support or extending so that their needs can be identified, or challenges set - Ensuring that appropriate Pupil Profiles are written, reviewed and updated in conjunction with parents, class teachers and specialist teachers (as well as outside agencies, if appropriate) - Ensuring appropriate records are kept for pupils with Learning Support - Liaising with external support agencies, parents and other professionals in conjunction with class teachers, regarding children with Learning Support - Managing the 1:1 provision that is delivered by specialist teachers (maths and English) - To manage a range of resources to enable appropriate provision to be made for pupils with Learning Support - To communicate and discuss the needs of pupils with parents on a regular basis - To provide INSET as required - In conjunction with colleagues to identify pupils who are more/most able n a particular area and provide appropriately through liaising with the M/MA Co-ordinator c) Procedures for Monitoring and further Assessment:

-- c) Procedures for Monitoring and further Assessment: - If at any stage during the term a teacher raises concern with the SENCo about a pupil's learning and/or classroom behaviour (which may include concentration, attention and organisation), the pupil is monitored closely in the first instance.
+- If at any stage during the term a teacher raises concern with the SENDCo about a pupil's learning and/or classroom behaviour (which may include concentration, attention and organisation), the pupil is monitored closely in the first instance.
 Parents will be informed that a period of monitoring is recommended.
-At this stage it may be appropriate for the SENCo to observe the pupil in class. - A list of pupils being monitored is kept by the SENCo and early interventions, such as small group work or spelling groups run by a Learning Support teacher, are noted. - Where appropriate, the SENCo will recommend further in-house assessment to determine the extent of that pupil's difficulties.
+At this stage it may be appropriate for the SENDCo to observe the pupil in class - A list of pupils being monitored is kept by the SENDCo and early interventions, such as small group work or spelling groups run by a Learning Support teacher, are noted - Where appropriate, the SENDCo will recommend further in-house assessment to determine the extent of that pupil's difficulties.
 In the case of a child presenting with possible speech, language or communication difficulties then Speech and Language assessments may be relevant.
-Parents are kept informed of the process for further assessment and are invited to a feedback meeting to discuss any findings and possible courses of action. - At this stage it may be agreed with parents that an Educational Psychologist's Assessment would be the most beneficial course of action.
-At a parent's request, an introduction can be made to an Educational Psychologist. - A referral to other outside agencies may also be appropriate at this stage, such as an Occupational Therapist, Speech and Language Therapist or Clinical Psychologist.
-The SENCo will make every effort to incorporate into IEPs recommendations which arise from specialist reports or an Educational Psychologist's assessment.
-Similarly, every effort will be made to liaise with outside agencies so as to carry over specific recommendations into the classroom or within specialist support.
+Parents are kept informed of the process for further assessment and are invited to a feedback meeting to discuss any findings and possible courses of action - At this stage it may be agreed with parents that an Educational Psychologist's Assessment would be the most beneficial course of action.
+At a parent's request, an introduction can be made to an Educational Psychologist - A referral to other outside agencies may also be appropriate at this stage, such as an Occupational Therapist, Speech and Language Therapist or Clinical Psychologist.
+The SENDCo will make every effort to incorporate into Pupil Profiles recommendations which arise from specialist reports or an Educational Psychologist's assessment.
+Similarly, every effort will be made to liaise with outside agencies to carry over specific recommendations into the classroom or within specialist support.